The following Dictionary App Builder documents can be downloaded as PDF files. You are free to print them for personal use and training workshops.

 Java SE Development Kit (JDK) – You need version 8 of the JDK.

-Android Software Development Kit (SDK) – Choose the basic command line SDK Tools, found at the bottom of the page, rather than the full Android Studio.
+Android Software Development Kit (SDK) – Choose the Command line tools, found at the bottom of the page, rather than the full Android Studio.

 Other Links and Resources

 Android Asset Studio – Android Asset Studio provides an online tool, the Launcher Icon Generator, which can create a set of app icons for you from a single image file.